nikhilro/desktopBuddy/README.md

 # Desktop Buddy

-An android background service to remotely control desktop input using voice commands via Google Assistant and the built-in orientation derived from Sensor fusion.
+An Android background service to remotely control desktop input using Google Assistant voice commands and orientation data from sensors.

-## Inspiration
-   From realms beyond us

-## What it does
-   Everything a man could dream of ;)

 ## How we built it
    Google assistant action -> Dialogflow -> Firebase -> Android background service -> Python server on the desktop

 ## Challenges we ran into
-  1. Using Cordova to get magnetic readings and then scraping it all cause Cordova doesn't like Node
+  1. We started out with using Cordova to get magnetic readings and then had to switch to Java due to inability to send requests.
-  2. Google Assitant is incapable of local fulfillment so we had to add a unnecessary step of going through Firebase
+  2. Google Assitant is incapable of local fulfillment so we had to add an unnecessary step of going through Firebase.
-  3. Firebase </3 databases
+  3. Firebase + databases = lag.
-  4. Sensors in phones are not the most accurate and can lead to jitter in mouse movements
+  4. Sensors in phones are not the most accurate and can lead to jitter in mouse movements.
-  5. We couldn't get the position of the magnet from the magnetic field strength accurately enough
+  5. We couldn't reliably deduce the position of the magnet from the magnetic field strength.

 ## Accomplishments that we're proud of
-  1. Webhooks worked beautifully <3
+  1. Forwaring pipeline was fast enough for negligible control latency.
-  2. Integration of all the parts
+  2. Seamless integration of all the parts.

-## What we learned
-  Google is good to consumers but their dev options are kinda shiet (Top 10 Anime Betrayals)

-## What's next for Desktop Buddy
-  Gonna wait for Google to implement local fulfillment in Assistant

-## How do we feel?
-  Lacking of fruits :)